h-khayami/h-khayami.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+**Innovator at the Intersection of AI, IoT, and Human-Centered Technology**

-As a PhD student in Electrical and Computer Engineering at the University of Maryland, I'm deeply passionate about the intersection of communication, channel coding, Internet of Things, and Machine Learning.
-Currently, my research focuses on Human Activity Recognition systems and creating teachable interfaces that allow non-expert users to customize AI models for their specific needs.
+I am a **PhD researcher** in Electrical Engineering at the **University of Maryland**, driven by the challenge of integrating signal processing, machine learning, and human-centered AI systems.
+My work focuses on **Human Activity Recognition**, **wearable devices**, and designing **teachable AI** interfaces—empowering non-experts to adapt models to their needs with ease.
+With a multi-faceted engineering background, I began my career exploring robotics, later expanding into **embedded systems, communications, IoT, and machine learning**.
+This interdisciplinary approach allows me to bridge disciplines, translating complex technical challenges into impactful, real-world solutions.

-Prior to pursuing my PhD, I gained extensive experience as a data analysis and network performance engineer, IoT engineer, and head of an embedded system engineering team.
-I earned my M.S. degree in Electrical Engineering from Sharif University of Technology in 2015, and my B.S. degree in Electrical Engineering (Communications) from the University of Tehran in 2013.
+I hold an M.S. in Electrical Engineering from Sharif University of Technology (2015) and a B.S. in Electrical Engineering (Communications) from the University of Tehran (2013).

+My career has been defined by a commitment to never settling—continuously expanding my expertise to craft cutting-edge solutions across multiple domains.
+I believe innovation happens where disciplines converge, and I embrace that uniqueness in my work.